Auburn Speedster: First Series, 1928-1930 Auburn Eight (Eight-In-Line / 8-88 / Speedster 115, 120 and 125)

 The first Auburn eight model was introduced in 1925, as the "Auburn Eight-In-Line".
 In the following year, it received an ungraded 4.8-liter side-valve 68 bhp Lycoming engine and was renamed "8-88".

 That powertrain remained in use until 1930, when it developed 115 bhp, hence the "Speedster 115" model name.
 The car was of a straightforward and stout design.
 Suspension was by semi-elliptic springs all round, and after experiments with hydraulic brakes, Auburn opted for mechanical brakes.
 The three-speed gearbox was in unit with the engine.
-The impressive open two-seater body styled by Count Alexis de Sakhnoffsky featured a boat-tail and a vee windscreen.
+The open two-seater body styled by Count Alexis de Sakhnoffsky featured a boat-tail and a vee windscreen.

 The "Auburn Speedster 120" with the so-called "big eight" 268 cubic inch, 120 hp engine were built in 1928 and 1929.
 On a longer chassis and with a longer hood than the 8-88, 100 were built and today only maybe 8 are known to survive.

 In 1930, the Auburn Speedster was upgraded and it was renamed "Speedster 125".
 The Speedster 125 was advertised as a "racing car with comfort of a closed car" with a 125 bhp version of the Lycoming eight giving it a top speed of over 100 mph.
 It came with models such as "cabin speedster" and others.

 Second series, 1931-1934 the Speedster 160

-In 1931, a V12 range, using a 6.4-liter engine designed by George Kublin and built by Lycoming.
-As the depression was taking hold, the V12 was expensive and only about 25 of the "Auburn Speedster 160" were built.
+In 1931, a V12 range, using a 6.4-liter engine designed by George Kublin and built by Lycoming Engines.
+As the Great Depression was taking hold, the V12 was expensive and only about 25 of the "Auburn Speedster 160" were built.
 The V12 engine design was successful, and was used as the basis of the LaFrance engine, used for decades especially in fire trucks.